-- Although Norway, Switzerland and Liechtenstein are not EU member states, the EU Directive 2014/53/EU has also been implemented in those countries. - The regulatory limits for maximum output power are specified in EIRP.
+Not all European states that implement EU Directive 2014/53/EU are European Union (EU) members.
+The regulatory limits for maximum output power are specified in EIRP.
 The EIRP level (in dBm) of a device can be calculated by adding the gain of the antenna used (specified in dBi) to the output power available at the connector (specified in dBm).